-How Northern Powergrid plans to Implementatio n requirements 9 Likelihood of wide-scale Recommendations on how the CLNR Method based on CLNR learning.
-DNO actions non-DNO actions deployment deployment outcomes could be exploited further 10 Area control We will build on what we have learnt in CLNR, on what we learnt from our Blyth GEMS scheme (which manages over 500MW of generation to relieve a power flow constraint at the DNO/NGET boundary), and on what we have learnt from other DNOs' ANM projects, to continue to roll out co-ordinated control as a business-as-usual solution for faster and cheaper solution to connected DG to congested parts of the distribution system The version of the local and central controllers used for CLNR is, in itself, TRL9, because we've proven it on the operational system.
-Building on that success, we would upgrade the specification for the BAU version of both local and area controllers, so there is some further work to achieve this level of functionality We expect to see three or four co-ordinated control schemes commissioned each year in GB.
+How Northern Powergrid plans to Implementatio on requirements 9 Likelihood of wide-scale deployment Recommendations on how the Method modify its Distribution System based on CLNR learning.
+DNO actions non-DNO actions CLNR outcomes could be exploited further 10 Area control We will build on what we have learnt from CLNR, from our Blyth GEMS scheme (which manages over 500MW of generation to relieve a power flow constraint at the distribution/transmission boundary), and from other DNOs' ANM projects, to continue to roll out coordinated control as a BAU solution for faster and cheaper solution to connect DG to congested parts of the distribution system. proven it on the oper Building on that succ the specification for both local (Smart RTI controllers (ANM spe CLNR is, in itself, at s level 9, because we've rational system. tess, we would upgrade the BAU version of U) and the area ecification), so there is o achieve this level of We expect to see three or four coordinated control schemes commissioned each year in GB.
 These may not be exactly the same as the vendor-specific CLNR solution, but many of the same principles will apply.
-We expect only one or two opportunities to arise before 2023 in GB which demand the complexity of the vendor-specific CLNR solution There would be value in a comprehensive compare-and-contrast exercise between the DNOs, where we discuss what we have learnt about the various co-ordinated control schemes we have deployed We will share what we have learnt both through informal exchange and in the more structured environment of the ENA ANM WG.
-The outcomes of the latter will be captured in a good practice guide There will be no one-size-fits-all solution, but we would then be better prepared to specify and implement appropriate solutions, and also to stimulate a competitive market for providing these solutions NPADDS We will work with other DNOs to combine the learning generated from the range of design tools developed, mostly as prototypes, over recent years The vendor-specific so CLNR is at around TRL development to becon commercial product .6, so it requires more Modelling capability like that developed in NPADDS will be required by every DNO There have been a number of design tools developed in recent DNO R&D projects, and we need to share what we have each learnt to develop something which combines the best aspects of each approach
+We expect only one or two opportunities to arise before 2023 in GB which demand the complexity of the vendor-specific CLNR solution.
+There would be value in a comprehensive compare-and- contrast exercise between the DNOs, where we discuss what we have learnt about the various coordinated control schemes we have deployed.
+We will share what we have learnt both through informal exchange and in the more structured environment of the ENA ANM working group.
+The outcomes of the latter will be captured in a good practice guide.
+There will be no one-size-fits-all solution, but we would then be better prepared to specify and implement appropriate solutions, and also to stimulate a competitive market for providing these solutions.

+How Northern Powergrid plans to Implementatio on requirements 9 Likelihood of wide-scale Recommendations on how the Method modify its Distribution System based on CLNR learning.
+DNO actions non-DNO actions deployment CLNR outcomes could be exploited further 10 NPADDS We will work with other DNOs to combine the learning generated from the range of design tools developed, mostly as prototypes, over recent years.
+CLNR is at around technology readiness level 6, so it requires more development to become available as a commercial product.
+Modelling capability like that developed in the NPADDS prototype will be required by every DNO.
+There have been a number of design tools developed in recent DNO R&D projects, and we need to share what we have each learnt to develop something which combines the best aspects of each approach.
+Transform® We have prepared revised Transform [®] solutions templates to reflect the updated learning on the costs and benefits of the CLNR smart solutions. to the ENA Transform DNOs can use these to